higayasuo/icp-examples/expo-starter/docs/how_it_works.md

 ### Internet Identity Not Working with Expo

 - Reason for not working:
-  - Internet Identity uses window.postMessage() for authentication
+  - Internet Identity uses window.postMessage()
   - window.postMessage() is not supported in Expo

 #### Solution